-Often, you can hear the telephone clearly with your hearing instrument in the microphone programme.
+Often, you can hear the telephone clearly with your hearing instrument in a microphone programme.
 Hold the telephone handset 1 inch (2-3cm) from your ear and tilt the receiver outwards a little.
-See whether or not the telephone sounds better if you switch your hearing instrument to the telecoil programme.
-Read about this on page 30.

 Your hearing instrument meets strict international regulations.
 Therefore, it should be possible to use a mobile phone in most cases.

-However, in some circumstances, disturbance might be audible through your hearing instrument.
+However, in some circumstances, interference might be audible through your hearing instrument.